ByteChef LogoByteChef

 Options true, false

 Return logits for all the tokens, not just the last one.
-To enable completions to return logprobs, this must be true.null
+To enable completions to return logprobs, this must be true.false

 vocabOnlyVocab onlyBOOLEAN